simulogics/airlinesim-docs/content/docs/user-interface/overview.md

 ### Subsidiaries

 In this widget, you'll find a list of all the subsidiaries you are controlling as the main shareholder.
-Further details on stocks can also be reviewed via "Subsidiaries & Portfolio" in the Management tab.
+Further details on stocks can also be reviewed via *Subsidiaries & Portfolio* in the Management tab.

 ## Settings (General)

 ![General Settings](general_settings_01.png "General Settings")

-If you click on "Settings" right below the Overview option, you can edit the following details:
+If you click on *Settings* right below the Overview option, you can edit the following details:

 ### Public Information